Reuben Fenton: Personal life

+Death and burial

-Fenton died on August 25, 1885 in Jamestown, and was buried in Lake View Cemetery.
+Fenton died on August 25, 1885, in Jamestown, and was buried in Lake View Cemetery.

 Legacy

-The town of Fenton in Broome County, New York is named for Reuben Fenton.
+The town of Fenton in Broome County, New York, is named After Reuben Fenton.

 Fenton's family home was an Italian Villa style house built in 1863.
-He and his family lived there until the passing of Fenton's wife.
-After her passing the house was abandoned before it became city property in 1919.
+He and his family lived there until Fenton's wife died.
+After her death the house was abandoned before it became city property in 1919.
 It has been home to the Fenton History Center since 1964 and is now used as a museum dedicated to the local history of Chautauqua county.
 It was listed on the National Register of Historic Places in 1972.

 After his death, a building at The State University of New York at Fredonia, Fenton Hall, was named in his honor because he had attended the previous incarnation of the school, Fredonia Academy.

 Fenton Avenue in The Bronx, New York, is named for him.